unibo-spe/spe-slides/content/11-mdd/_index.md

 - __Meta-models__ are the very first thing you should try to identify whenever approaching a new __technology__

 - If you grasp the meta-model, you grasp the __essence__ of the technology
-    + which may be same for many other technologies
+    + which may be the same for many other technologies

 - E.g. after you learned the _basics of OOP_ (classes, methods, objects, etc.) you may easily learn _any_ __other OOP language__
     + by simply asking yourself how _each meta-model element_ is __expressed__ in the new language